vmware-tanzu/pinniped/GOVERNANCE.md

 Describe how Pinniped's API will change.
 APIs include CLI commands, HTTP endpoints, aggregated API endpoints, CRDs, etc.
 Detail changes to their inputs, outputs, and behavior.
+What will the default values be for any new fields or parameters?

 #### Upgrades
 Describe how upgrading to a new version of Pinniped which includes